Date of Award

 PhD Leadership Studies

-Fred Galloway, EdD, Co-chairperson; Robert Donmoyer, PhD, Co-chairperson; Afsaneh Nahavandi, PhD, Member; Robyn Walker, PhD, Member
+Fred J. Galloway, EdD, Co-chairperson; Robert Donmoyer, PhD, Co-chairperson; Afsaneh Nahavandi, PhD, Member; Robyn Walker, PhD, Member

 Transcultural, communication, leadership, teamwork, discourse analysis